AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/cloud-architecture.md

 -  **Integration**—The Integration environment provides two testable environments.
 Each environment includes an active Git branch, database, web server, caching, some services, environment variables, and configurations.

--  **Staging**—As code and extensions pass your tests, you can merge your Integration branch to a Staging environment, which becomes your pre-Production testing environment.
+-  **Staging**—As code and extensions pass your tests, you can merge your integration branch to the Staging environment, which becomes your pre-Production testing environment.
 It includes the `staging` active branch, database, web server, caching, third-party services, environment variables, configurations, and services, such as Fastly and New Relic.

 -  **Production**—When code is ready and tested, all code merges to `master` for deployment to the Production live site.
 This environment includes your active `master` branch, database, web server, caching, third-party services, environment variables, and configurations.